Babrushka/TileRepair/readme.md

 ### Launch in game

 After installing all files launch game through avrix launcer, sign in to server/singleplayer, and press <em>delete</em>.
 It will launch described above procedures (all in one, but each procedure can be disabled).
-Hotket can be configured in __config.yml__ created automatically after 1st lauch of game with plugin.
+Hotkey can be configured in __config.yml__ created automatically after 1st lauch of game with plugin.

+---

 #### Delete unwanted tiles, even not native objects created programmaticaly.